lemonbeat/service_client_java/README.md

 ## Getting started

 The broker uses AMQP which uses an encrypted connection.
-To connect with the java client you'll need a jks file and p12 file.
+To connect with the java client you'll need a jks file.

-Both the p12 and jks require a enrollment/passcode, these will be different for each file.

-Update the settings.properties with the path to these files and their enrollment/passcode.

-The information for your `settings.properties` and the certificates will be provided by your Lemonbeat contact person.
+The information for your `settings.properties` and the jks will be provided by your Lemonbeat contact person.

 You can create a new instance of the service client by passing the path to the settings.properties.